 I want to segue off of Joe Biden first.

-I think Howard got in office in my opinion, should never be removed to show all Americans the Emperor's new clothes.
+I think how he got an office, in my opinion, should never be removed to show all Americans the emperor's new clothes.

 As we say in Texas, he must ride that critter to the ground.

-He placed an unconstitutional executive fiat regarding mask on federal property.
+He placed an unconstitutional executive fiat regarding a mask on federal property.

-Now, the other reason I called, uh I have a also a martial arts background as well as being a physician.
+Now, the other reason I called, I have also a martial arts background as well as being a physician.

-And you mentioned thumb holes, uh, you know, but humans on mind body altering chemicals don't respond to painful stimuli and they don't behave rationally.
+And you mentioned thumb holes, you know, but humans on mind-body-altering chemicals don't respond to painful stimuli, and they don't behave rationally.

-Uh uh that other, you know, students uh I had one uh grandmaster actually call one day and and and bring that point up.
+I had one grand master actually call one day and bring that point up.

 And I agree with you.

-But in the c what I saw specifically in the case of George Floyd, I was speaking specifically to that, was a guy that clearly was feeling pain and say and and being compliant and had already been handcuffed.
+But what I saw specifically in the case of George Floyd, I was speaking specifically to that, was a guy that clearly was feeling pain and being compliant and had already been handcuffed.

-And you know, if you are how long have you been involved in martial arts?
+And you know, if you, or how long have you been involved in martial arts?

 I didn't go all the way to black belt just because of what it carried with it.

-It's too much work, too much studying, too much too it's too hard.
+It's too much work, too much studying, too much.

-I'm gonna get the crap beat out of me for eight hours.
+I'm going to get the crap beat out of me for eight hours.

-Um, but for us, the police pick up these people, they drop them off with us to either defeat the Graham Reaper or detox them.
+They drop them off with us to either defeat the Grand Reaper or detox them.

-Is there something that we can do to help the police and hospital e decrowing?
+Is there something that we can do to help the police in hospital ED crowding?

-Yeah, you gotta you gotta elect conservative politicians, conservative governors, conservative legislatures.
+Yeah, you got to elect conservative politicians, conservative governors, conservative legislatures.

 There you go.